It’s something I never really thought about before.

 Probably because I don’t know much about goats and I don’t have goats.

-My sister has goats and all I ever see them do is poop, and sometimes they walk up to me and rub their head on my leg which freaks me out a little……………………because their goats, and their usually pooping on my shoe as their rubbing their head on me.
+My sister has goats and all I ever see them do is poop, and sometimes they walk up to me and rub their head on my leg which freaks me out a little……………………because their goats and they’re usually pooping on my shoe as their rubbing their head on me.

 So I’ve never really thought much about them, except for their poop, but recently I’ve been seeing a lot of things about goats milk.